nshutinicolas/lynk_saver/README.md

 ### Code

 This Project will be open source and available to the public.

-I'm still working on the refactoering to make sure it is good to share with everyone
+> I'm still working on the refactoring to make sure it is good to share with everyone